saikotek/docs/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/exchange_veeam_backup/guide.en-gb.md

 > [!tabs]
 > **Step 1**
 >>
->> From the list of backup operations, select the one you want to launch, right-click on it, then click `Start`{.action}.
+>> From the list of backup operations, select the one you want to launch, right-click it, then click `Start`{.action}.
 >>
 >> ![veeam backup exchange](images/exchange_veeam_backup27.png){.thumbnail .h-600}
 >>